sphinge/compiler-playground/README.md

 ```
 The compiler uses a stack of symbol tables, which may or may not be linked together.
 This structure allows us to handle the simple block scoping of the ezC language.
 Functionality:
-    - When entering a new area, a new symbol table is placed on the stack.
+ > - When entering a new area, a new symbol table is placed on the stack.
-    - The symbol table of the area in which the programme status is located is always at the top of the stack.
+ > - The symbol table of the area in which the programme status is located is always at the top of the stack.
-    - When leaving the current area, the header (the corresponding symbol table) is removed from the stack.
+ > - When leaving the current area, the header (the corresponding symbol table) is removed from the stack.
-    - New entries can only be added at the top of the stack.
+ > - New entries can only be added at the top of the stack.
-    - If a new symbol table is moved to the stack, it must have a "parent pointer" to one of the following two objects:
+ > - If a new symbol table is moved to the stack, it must have a "parent pointer" to one of the following two objects:
-    1. the symbol table of the global area. (end of the stack)
+ > 1. the symbol table of the global area. (end of the stack)
-    2. the symbol table that was at the top of the stack before the new scope. (the outer area)
+ > 2. the symbol table that was at the top of the stack before the new scope. (the outer area)
-    - The stack is initialised with an empty global symbol table as the root element.
+ > - The stack is initialised with an empty global symbol table as the root element.
 Therefore, the chain of parent pointers of all future symbol tables on the stack leads to the global symbol table.
-    - When searching for an element, the header of the stack and the chain of higher-level objects (outer areas) are checked up to the global symbol table.
+ > - When searching for an element, the header of the stack and the chain of higher-level objects (outer areas) are checked up to the global symbol table.
 The following diagram shows this approach more clearly. [](/docs/SymbolTableStack_Diagramm.png)

 ### Example for the lexer
 As an Example, when the following text is provided:\
->2;\
+> >2;\
-"Hello World"\
+> "Hello World"\
-32345.123\
+> 32345.123\
-(){};\
+> (){};\
-var i <=23;\
+> var i <=23;\
-var j =(i +1) * 2; // alksdjhfkj<<<=>//()\
+> var j =(i +1) * 2; // alksdjhfkj<<<=>//()\

-the following list of tokens will be generated by the lexer:
+The following list of tokens will be generated by the lexer:
 ```python
 [
     [TokenType.SEMICOLON.name, None],